-- 4. A public appointments exercise will be conducted for Chair and Members of the National Board.
-The cost is estimated at £17,000. - 5.
-Running costs of the Board once established, including remuneration for members, are estimated at £150,000 per annum.
+- 4. Appointment of the Chair and Members of the National Board is subject to a public appointments exercise, the costs of which were estimated at £17,000. - 5.
+Running costs of the National Board once established, including remuneration for members, are estimated at £150,000 per annum.
 Secretariat support will be provided by the Welsh Government at an estimated cost of £30,000 per annum.
 These costs must be seen as indicative to the extent that the Board will wish to determine its own priorities in the light of experience. - 6.
-These costs should be seen in the context of an overall reduction in the number of Safeguarding Boards and the global effect of this package of regulations.
+These costs should be seen in the context of an overall reduction in the number of Safeguarding Boards and the global effect of this the package of regulations made under Part 7 of the Social Services and Well-being(Wales) Act 2015.
 The National Board will provide renewed expert national leadership, advice to Ministers on matters relating to safeguarding arrangements, and on action to strengthen and improve practice.